postsharp/postsharp.github.io/_posts/2021-01-22-announcing_caravela_preview.md

      * using the C# language, with Intellisense and code validation (instead of building a string);

- * is therefore a real and complete framework for _aspect-oriented programming_ in C#, with the same level of functionality than what exists in other languages (such as AspectJ for Java) -- which has never been the intent of Roslyn source generators.
+ * is therefore a real and complete framework for _aspect-oriented programming_ in C#, with the same level of functionality that exists in other languages (such as AspectJ for Java) -- which has never been the intent of Roslyn source generators.